kevinweber/lazy-load-for-videos/readme.txt

 = 2.2.0.4 =
 * Pull request via Github: Merged code enhancements by @summatix.
 Combined several JavaScript files into one.
+* Added fallback by @summatix to load thumbnail with default quality when a high quality version is not available.
+Removed "Force maximum resolution" option because the fallback makes this feature unnecessary.
 * The wp_footer function in your theme is now required.

 = 2.2.0.3 =